-The major focus in varietal evaluation is to identify superior genotypes that could replace existing cultivars and/ or as sources of genes for the extraction of inbred lines aimed at development of productive varieties.
-Acr 91 Suwan-1-SR C1 was the most productive of the new generations of MSV resistant varieties with the highest yield advantage of 32% over the OPV check.
-It also compared favourably with the hybrid check for grain yield.
-The variety can therefore serve as useful replacement to DMRLSR-Y and also as source of genes for future maize breeding activities in the development of superior maize varieties for the southern guinea savanna ecology.
+The major focus in varietal evaluation is to identify superior genotypes that could replace existing cultivars and/or as sources of genes for the extraction of inbred lines aimed at development of productive varieties.
+Acr 91 Suwan-1-SR C1 was the most productive of the new generations of MSV resistant varieties with the highest yield advantage of 32 percent (%) over the OPV check.
+It also compared favourably with the hybrid check for grain Evaluation for Maize Streak Virus Resistant Varieties yield.
+The variety can therefore serve as useful replacement to DMRLSR-Y and also as source of genes for future maize breeding activities in the development of superior maize varieties for the southern guinea savanna ecology